django-extensions/django-extensions/docs/runscript.rst

 You can pass arguments from the command line to your script by passing a space separated list of values with ``--script-args``.
 For example::

-  $ python manage.py runscript delete_all_questions --script-args=staleonly
+  $ python manage.py runscript delete_all_questions --script-args staleonly

 The list of argument values gets passed as arguments to your *run()* function.
 For example::